dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/embedding_your_form.md

 ### Getting started

-From your project's Settings page, and select &ldquo;Embed code&rdquo; in the sidebar.
+From your project's Settings page, and select "Embed code" in the sidebar.
 Copy the embed code into your own website or CMS to embed your form.

 ![The Embed code page.](../images/embed_1.png)